What Can We Help You With?

 Since the first statute was passed in 2010, over $2 billion in C-PACE transactions have been funded and publicly announced according to PACENation.
 This represents over 2,000 commercial projects that are responsible for generating over 24,000 jobs across the country.

 The number of active C-PACE markets increases by the week.
-To date, C-PACE-enabling legislation has been passed in 38 states and the District of Columbia and C-PACE programs are now operating in 28 states plus the District of Columbia.
-Give us a call and we will let you know if your city participates; if not, we can work with the local C-PACE authority to help make it happen.
+To date, C-PACE-enabling legislation has been passed in 39 states and the District of Columbia and C-PACE programs are now operating in 17 states plus the District of Columbia.
+Reach out to learn if your city or municipality participates with the local C-PACE authority.

 If your building is in need of energy efficiency, water efficiency, seismic or resiliency measures, your property is more than likely eligible.
-Petros PACE Finance will finance most commercial property types, including but not limited to office and industrial buildings, shopping centers, warehouses, multifamily properties, hospitality, medical facilities, schools, nonprofits etc.
+Petros PACE Finance will finance most commercial property types, including but not limited to office and industrial buildings, retail, warehouses, multifamily properties, hospitality, medical facilities, nonprofits etc.

 Most commercial property types in need of efficiency upgrades will qualify.
 Eligible conservation measures (ECMs) must either reduce energy consumption or demand, produce renewable energy or conserve water.
 There is no prescribed list of measures but generally efficient mechanical, electrical and plumbing measures like chillers, boilers, LED lighting, building envelope, solar and low flow plumbing fixtures would qualify.
 Specific savings requirements will vary by project type and program.